dhruvxr/AI-live-transcriptor/extension/README.md

 ### Accessing Saved Sessions

-- Saved sessions sync with the main AI Live Transcriptor app
+- Saved sessions sync with the main Choom.AI app
 - Click "Open Main App" in the extension popup to view all sessions
 - Sessions include timestamps, transcripts, and AI responses